Greece Moments Greece Moments

 Galini Tavern

 At the small jetty there are some whitewashed houses.
-The Taverna Galini (Greek for serenity) is the only living place in Vathy.
-The name says it all: there is no classic menu, the opening hours are variable and the furnishings are rustic.
-You write your order yourself on a piece of paper – preferably in Greek to learn the language. 🙂
+The Taverna Galini (Greek for serenity) is the only lively spot in Vathy.
+The name says it all: there is no classic menu, the opening hours are flexible and the furnishings are rustic.
+You write your order yourself on a piece of paper – preferably in Greek, to practise the language. 🙂

 Taverne Galini Vathy Astypalea Empfehlung